Liverpool are aiming to become only the second English team to ever win the current incarnation of the world championship in club football.

 Following their improbable Champions League success in the previous campaign, Chelsea arrived in Japan for the Club World Cup having already sacked their manager.
 Roberto Di Matteo had been replaced by Rafael Benitez, but the Spaniard could not guide the Blues to world glory.

-It got off to a good start for the South West London outfit though, as they breezed past CF Monterrey – the same team who gave Liverpool a mighty scare this past week – 3-1 in the semi-finals, with the goals coming from Juan Mata, Fernando Torres and a Darvin Chavez own goal.
+It got off to a good start for the West London outfit though, as they breezed past Monterrey 3-1 in the semi-finals, with the goals coming from Juan Mata, Fernando Torres and a Darvin Chavez own goal.